Resources

 Steps to Take on Your Campus

-Find out whether your school participates in the All In Campus Democracy Challenge, a national awards program recognizing colleges and universities for their commitment to increasing student voting rates, or is a Voter Friendly Campus, a designation awarded to institutions that develop plans to coordinate administrators, faculty, and student organizations in civic and electoral engagement.
+• Join the All In Campus Democracy Challenge, a national awards program recognizing colleges and universities for their commitment to increasing student voting rates, and become a Voter Friendly Campus, a designation awarded to institutions that develop plans to coordinate administrators, faculty, and student organizations in civic and electoral engagement.

 IDHE Resources